ros2/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

 3 ros2 launch
 ^^^^^^^^^^^^^

-Open in a terminal the directory where you created the launch file, then you can run the following command:
+In a terminal, change to the directory where you created the launch file, then run the following command:

 .. code-block:: console